p0p3yee/Cryptopia-Telegram-Bot-ECABTC/README.md

 9. `/disableFilledAlert` : Turn off Order Filled Alert
 10. `/enableReceiveAlert` : Turn on New Order Received Alert
 11. `/disableReceiveAlert` : Turn off New Order Received Alert
+12. `/calc [ECA Price] [BTC Amount]` : Calculate how much ECA you can buy with the given ECA Price and BTC Amount

 ## How to Update the bot ?